-Training hours credited for courses with examinations will be granted based on the number of instructional hours completed; hours granted for the examination will be calculated separately.
-If a student receives a score of less than 50 percent on the course examination, training credit will not be granted for the instructional hours or the examination hours.
-If, however, the student fails the examination but scores 50 percent or higher, training credit will be granted for the instructional hours only; credit will not be given for the hours spent taking the examination.

-If the student fails the examination with a score of less than 50 percent, he or she will be required to retake the course before being allowed to retake the examination.
-If the student fails the examination with a score of 50 percent or higher, he or she can retake the examination without retaking the course.
-Training hours will be granted for the examination once the examination has been successfully passed.
+- If a student receives a score of less than 50 percent on the course examination, training credit will not be granted for the instructional hours or the examination hours.
+(In this case, the appraiser must retake the course in order to retake the examination.) - If a student receives a score between 51 percent and 69 percent, training credit will be granted for the instructional hours only; credit will not be given for the hours spent taking the examination.
+(In this case, the appraiser can retake the examination without retaking the course.
+Training hours will be granted for the examination once the examination has been successfully passed.)